top of page

 ILE - Model2Cropped_0001.jpg

 Four more music albums were up ahead as well, but it was the three years I spent designing, fund raising, building and testing the inflatable learning environment idea that I eventually received a US patent on, that was the surprise that showed up because of heading north to the Bay Area after Sweet Pain.
 The inflatable work in the Mission District also brought something else.
-I met Jessica Britt, who would become my lover and lifetime friend.
+I met Jessica Britt, who would become my lover in that chapter and lifetime friend.

 1Jessica B_0003.jpg